sirgallo/hamt/docs/HashArrayMappedTrie.md

 ## Overview

 A `Hash Array Mapped Trie` is a memory efficient data structure that can be used to implement maps (associative arrays) and sets.
-HAMTs, when implemented with path copying and garbage collection, become persistent as well, which means that any function that utilizes them become pure.
+HAMTs, when implemented with path copying and garbage collection, become persistent as well, which means that any function that utilizes them becomes pure.

 ### Why use a HAMT?